hyper63/hyper-connect-py/README.md

 # hyper.data.add result -->  {'id': 'movie-4000', 'ok': True, 'status': 201}
 ```

-## Documentation
+## Services and Actions

-hyper is a suite of service apis, with hyper connect you can specify the API you
-want to connect with and the action you want to perform.
+hyper is a suite of service apis, with hyper connect you can specify the API you want to connect with and the action you want to perform.
-hyper.[service].[action] - with each service there are a different set of
-actions to call.
-This table breaks down the service and action with description
-of the action.
+hyper.[service].[action] - with each service there are a different set of actions to call.
+This table breaks down the service and action with description of the action.

 ### data